Flotomate/product_docs/source/change-management/inside-a-change.rst

 Technicians; which is why the tool allows delegation of tasks from the Details View of a Change.

-Once a Change reaches the Implementation stage, you can create Tasks related to the Change and assign them to Technicians.
+Once a Change reaches the Implementation stage, the assigned technician can create Tasks related to the Change and assign them to other Technicians.
 Assignees get notified immediately.

 .. note:: In order to work with Tasks in a Change.
 The Change has to have an assigned Technician.